SSShee77y/ValkyriesVR/readme.md

 # ValkyriesVR
 A VR aircraft simulation game made with Unity and Oculus SDK.
 You will need an Oculus / Meta device to play.

-### Current Release Version: 0.1.0
+### Current Release Version: 0.1.1

 #### Mechanics needed to be implemented / updated:
-- Improved missile tracking
+- Implement explosion / shrapnel damage system
 - Active AI (ally and enemy)
 - More interactions (flares / chaff, MFD functionality, auto-pilot, etc.)
 - Menu scene / briefing room